pedropinhal/shopping-cart-api/README.md

 ## HTTP Methods

 ### Create Cart
 A `POST` HTTP request is sent to create a new shopping cart.
+The `Location` header is used to link to the newly created resource (the cart) in order for the client to be able to access it without querying anew.

 ### Request
 ```